-A total of 30 students from the GITC and NYP worked in teams to propose new gift designs for a local company, Shevron Pte Ltd. The designs were launched to the market in May 2019 and are sold in Changi Airport and many tourist attractions.
+A total of 30 students from GITC and NYP worked in teams to propose new gift designs for a local company, Shevron Pte Ltd. The designs were launched in May 2019 and are sold in Changi Airport and many tourist attractions.

 Co-creating Design for Healthy Ageing

-NYP School of Design (SDN) and School of Health and Social Sciences (SHSS) have jointly organised the Design for Healthy Aging 2019, an International Design workshop in collaboration with University of Canberra, Monash University and Federation University, Australia.
-This is the 3rd edition of the Design for Healthy Ageing Workshop series.
-Over a two-week period (10 to 21 June 2019), 70 students from the areas of health sciences, media arts and design representing Australia, Singapore and Hong Kong worked with seniors in community and care settings across Singapore.
+NYP School of Design (SDN) and School of Health and Social Sciences (SHSS) jointly organised the Design for Healthy Aging 2019, an International Design Workshop in collaboration with the University of Canberra, Monash University and Federation University, Australia.
+This is the third edition of the Design for Healthy Ageing Workshop series.
+Over a two-week period (10 - 21 Jun 2019), 70 students from the various disciplines (health sciences, media arts and design) represented Australia, Singapore and Hong Kong to work with seniors in community and care settings across Singapore.
 These students identified key challenges of seniors and co-design solutions to support and promote healthy ageing.
-Solutions representing unique multicultural, multi-generational and multi-disciplinary approaches to ageing were exhibited at NYP Library from 21 June to 5 July 2019.
+Solutions representing unique multicultural, multi-generational and multi-disciplinary approaches to ageing were exhibited at NYP Library from 21 Jun to 5 Jul 2019.

 Go Bamboo Workshop